elastisys/compliantkubernetes/docs/operator-manual/common.md

 scripts/S3/entry.sh create
 ```

-!!!important
+!!! warning

     You should not use your own credentials for S3.
-    Rather create a new set of credentials with write-only access, when supported by the object storage provider ([check a feature matrix](disaster-recovery.md#feature-matrix)).
+    Rather create a new set of credentials with write-only access, when supported by the object storage provider.

 <!--create-s3-buckets-stop-->